CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

    I also recommend to not select stocks that are valued less than 200 dollars to have the stocks work well with this stock bot because it is more worth your time to use your single or last few day trades to generate a larger dollar amount of profit from a 2 percent profit before the stock is sold.
-I also recommend only having this stock bot monitor your favorite top 2 or 3 stocks that you have noticed increasing in price numbers.
+I also recommend only having this stock bot monitor your favorite stock that you have noticed increasing in price numbers.
 This will make this stock bot generate the most profit for you in the least amount of time.